 - what quality I wanted for those and

 - what is my natural strength to get started on building it

-I started to write blogs and deliver webinars (none of which was too easy for me, but was a healthy stretch).
-Finally this year I have written blog posts at least twice a month, delivered my webinar 10 times and delivered on site classes and seminars five times including twice at the Microsoft campus.
+I started to write blogs and deliver webinars (none of which was too easy for me but was a healthy stretch).
+Finally this year I have written blog posts at least twice a month, delivered my webinar multiple times and delivered on-site classes and seminars five times including twice at the Microsoft campus.
 And I did much more… worked as a Coach for the Executive Development Institute and generated a few leads for the next year.